MoFEM/users-modules-cephas/basic_finite_elements/simple_contact/README.md

 ## 5. Preparation of the param file

-Check the essential contact parameters in the file `param_file.petsc`
+Check the essential contact parameters in the file `param_file.petsc`:
 ```bash
 -my_order 2
 -my_order_lambda 1